Jaimilit/Project-Three-Battleship/README.md

 ## Solved Bugs

 * Project works as intended
+* Solved bu starting over again to add the computer as a player
 * Lots of errors of lines being too long when pushed through linter, so I needed to change my code

 ## Bugs Remaining